dkovacs24/ReviOS_faq/docs/after-install.md

 ---

-## Faceit is not working
+## FACEIT is not working

-You are probably using a version of ReviOS which is not supported by Faceit anymore.
+You are probably using a version of ReviOS which is not supported by FACEIT anymore.
 Details [here](before-install.md#which-version-do-i-need-for-faceit).

 ---